ahmadnazir/ahmadnazir.github.io/blog/posts/2017-07-11-focusing-on-what-matters/post.md

 My point is that the *how* problems should be so simple that they shouldn't move your focus away from the main objective.
 If you spend too much time in the **how domain**, you can get distracted.
-There are some things that you can be done to minimize such context switches:
+There are some things that can be done to minimize such context switches:

 ### 1. Internalize the operation

 Do the task so many times that it becomes part of the muscle memory.
 Imagine
-this: when you speak something, you brain doesn't actively think about moving the tongue to produce sound.
-Similarly, when you walk, you don't actively think about moving your legs, it just happens, while your brain thinks about other things.
+this: when you speak, you brain doesn't actively think about moving the tongue to produce sound.
+Similarly, when you walk, you don't consciously think about moving your legs, it just happens, while your brain thinks about other things.

 As software developers, there are certain operations that we shouldn't have to think about while working e.g. searching for things (files with a name that